-Clinical Externship Rules and Regulations
+General Clinical Externship Rules and Regulations

 - 1. All students must attend the clinical externship site assigned to them by Eastern International College. - 2.
 Students in programs that contain a clinical externship component must be prepared to attend externships sites whenever and wherever the externship sites are available.
 Evening students must be prepared for the possibility that clinical externship sites may only be available during daytime working hours. - 3.
 Students are required to adhere to any schedule issued by the clinical externship site manager, and any changes in scheduling must be authorized by the assigned site and Eastern International College.
 Any student not in compliance with this rule will receive a failing grade (F). - 4.
-Students must be punctual and remain at the facility for the required length of time that was assigned; tardiness will not be tolerated.
-However, if students are going to be late, they must contact the clinical externship site manager and Eastern International College's Clinical Coordinator at 201-216-9901 or 973-751-9051.
+Students must be punctual and remain at the facility for the required length of time that was assigned; tardiness will not be tolerated and may result in dismissal from the externship site and failure.
+However, if students are going to be late, they must contact the clinical externship site manager and Eastern International College's Clinical Coordinator at 201- 216-9901 or 973-751-9051. - 5.
+All students who have in excess of (3) absences will fail the course for the semester and be required to retake the course next semester in order to graduate. - 6.
+Students who are dropped from externships for excessive absences are required to find their own clinical externship site that meets the College and Program's criteria to complete the Program. - 7.
+Students must strictly adhere to the dress code of the assigned clinical externship site.

-- 5. All students who have in excess of (3) absences will fail the course for the semester and be required to retake the course next semester in order to graduate.
-In addition, students who are dropped for excessive absences must find their own clinical externship site. - 6.
-Students must strictly adhere to the dress code of the assigned clinical externship site. - 7.
-Students must keep personal habits (e.g. smoking, talking on phone, etc.) to a minimum, and pay very close attention to hygiene and appearance.
+- 8. Students are expected to minimize, if not completely eradicate, any personal habits, such as cigarette smoking, or the use of cell phones, gossiping, or chattiness, and pay close attention to personal hygiene and appearance.
 Cellular phones must remain off while on the clinical externship site.
-However, if students need to utilize their cell phone, they must make a strong effort to do so during breaks and/or lunch, and keep all calls to a minimum. - 8.
-Students are required to complete 100 percent of their clinical externship hours.
-Otherwise, they will not be able to graduate. - 9.
-At all times, students must display a positive attitude and perform to the best of their ability.
-If any mistakes occur on a student's behalf, the student must address the mistake promptly with the clinical externship site manager. - 10.
-Timesheets and daily logs should be sent by the end of the week, and no later than Monday of the following week.
-Students must also keep an accurate record of hours and make copies of all time-sheets. - 11.
-If students encounter any issues that could prohibit them from completing their clinical externship, they must contact Eastern International College's Clinical Coordinator immediately. - 12.
-Any student who blatantly and consistently violates the rules set forth by Eastern International College and/or the clinical externship site will immediately be dismissed from the program.
+However, if students need to utilize their cell phone, they must only do so during breaks and/or lunch, and keep all calls short. - 9.
+Students are required to complete the entirety of their clinical externship hours.
+Students who are missing hours will not be approved to graduate. - 10.
+Students are required to perform clinical externship tasks to the best of their ability.
+Students are required to immediately report errors or problems in completing tasks to the clinical externship site manager. - 11.
+Timesheets and daily logs should be sent every Friday to the Clinical Coordinator or designee.
+Students must also keep an accurate record of hours, should keep copies of timesheets, and are required to maintain their progression of hours toward completion. - 12.
+If students encounter any issues that could prohibit them from completing their clinical externship, they must contact Eastern International College's Clinical Coordinator immediately. - 13.
+Any student who blatantly and consistently violates the rules set forth by Eastern International College and/or the clinical externship site will immediately be dismissed from the site, the Program and the College.